 Obligation of beneficiaries and successors and so forth

-At the point when the party in the above case is a business, his beneficiaries, successors or allocates in regard of the establishment to which the question relates.
+At the point when the party in the above case is a business, his beneficiaries, successors, or allocates in regard to the establishment to which the question relates.

 The intervention award will be enforceable and will tie on those parties to the understanding whose case was alluded to assertion.